YuanTian1991/YuanTian1991.github.io/contents/notes/2021-03-06-Deeper-look-of-array()-and-apply()-in-R/index.md

                            dimnames = list(Years, SectorName, RegionName)) # The dimnames is recommanded here.

 ```
-In the final UKRegionGDPbyYear object, the first dimension is Years, the second dimension is Sectors, and the third dimension is RegionName.
-Thus since we know their real world meanings, we can easily select data we want like, answer questions like:
+In the final `UKRegionGDPbyYear` object, the first dimension is Years, the second dimension is Sectors, and the third dimension is RegionName.
+Thus since we know their real-world meanings, we can easily select data we want like, answer questions like:

-* **What is "Education" sector's GDP in each regions per year?**
+* **What is the "Education" sector's GDP in each England region per year?**

 ```R
 > UKRegionGDPbyYear[,"Education",]